reliablyhq/documentation/docs/guides/how-it-works/report-templates/index.md

 This is using the `ServiceLevels` subfield of the Reliably Report that is referenced by the `$service` variable.

 :::note Note
   Note the use of the hyphen(-) character in the template delimiters, this informs the template to ignore all white space until the next template delimiter.
-See the section on [Text and spaces](https://golang.org/pkg/text/template/#hdr-Text_and_spaces).
+See the section on [Text and spaces](https://golang.org/pkg/text/template/#hdr-Text_and_spaces) in the Go Text Templates documentation.
 :::

 The content of the range loop populates the table column by column, each using Reliably CLI functions.
 All the functions take as a prameter a Service Level object from the `$sl` variable that is setup in the range loop above.
 The exception being the `svcLevelGetTrends` function which takes 3 input variables: